 We are also distributing relief supplies to the people of Antigua and Barbuda and the Turks and Caicos Islands.
 The expansion of our Caribbean response is possible because we’ve set up an operational hub on Puerto Rico, from where we can fly our DC-3 plane to smaller islands with airport access.
 We have about 30 Samaritan’s Purse personnel on the ground across several islands.

-In Florida, our U.S. Disaster Relief staff and volunteers are hard at work, partnering with churches in the hard-hit areas of Naples and Fort Myers.
+In Florida, our U.S. Disaster Relief staff and volunteers are hard at work, partnering with churches in the hard-hit areas of Key West and Naples.
 Our volunteers are chainsawing trees, removing debris, and tarping roofs.
 We will perform mud-outs in the days ahead as the waters recede.
-A third site will open Wednesday in Key West.
+We have completed work in Apopka, north of Orlando, and in Ft.
+Myers.

 One of the most powerful Atlantic Ocean storms in recorded history, Irma made its first landfall Sept.
 6, lashing the eastern Leeward Islands as a Category 5 storm.
 Its 185-mph winds decimated Antigua and obliterated 60 to 90 percent of the buildings on the island of Barbuda.
 Gaston Browne, the prime minister of Barbuda, said the island is “literally rubble.”